tronsmit/python-gedcom/README.md

 ## Installation

+> **NOTE**: As of the 26 march of 2018 the beta of the new Python Package
+> Index launched.
+I recommend reading this: "[All New PyPI is now in beta](https://pyfound.blogspot.de/2018/03/warehouse-all-new-pypi-is-now-in-beta.html)"

 The module can be installed via [pip](https://pip.pypa.io/).

-Run `pip install python-gedcom` to install or `pip install python-gedcom --upgrade` to upgrade to the newest version uploaded to the [PyPI repository](https://pypi.python.org/pypi/python-gedcom).
+Run `pip install python-gedcom` to install or `pip install python-gedcom --upgrade` to upgrade to the newest version uploaded to the [PyPI repository](https://pypi.org/project/python-gedcom/).

 ## Usage